-- In Year 7 students identified as needing extra support, will be placed in a registration nurture group.
-These students will register One mornings a week in The Learning Support Department with a teaching assistant and during the Autumn Term the Emotional Literacy Support Assistant (ELSA) who will complete a program called FRIENDS for Life. - Anxious students can spend break time and lunch time in the Learning Support Department overseen by the Learning Support team.
+In Year 7 students identified as needing extra support, will be placed in a registration nurture group.
+These students will register One morning a week in The Learning Support Department with a teaching assistant and during the Autumn Term the Emotional Literacy Support Assistant (ELSA) who will complete a program called FRIENDS for Life.
+In other year groups students work on programmes such as the Talkabout series.

+- In addition to ELSA support, we have a Mental Health Support Worker.
+Students experiencing mental health difficulties may be supported by our Mental Health Support Worker whilst waiting for support by ELSA or an external agency. - Anxious students can spend break time and lunch time in the Learning Support Department overseen by the Learning Support team.
 There are also various clubs that run during lunch and after school. - Some vulnerable students may be allocated a 'Learning Support Mentor' who is generally a member of the Learning Support team.
-This enables students to share concerns relating to friendship issues, difficulties at home or with learning. - The Pastoral Office is a provision for vulnerable students who need additional support during the school day, for example if they feel that they are being bullied.

-- Jubilee is a provision for our most vulnerable students who, for a number of reasons, may require additional support or who may be unable to attend some mainstream lessons. - For students in the 6th form the study mentor supports students with academic well-being and will help with anxiety and stress.
+This enables students to share concerns relating to friendship issues, difficulties at home or with learning. - The Pastoral Office is a provision for vulnerable students who need additional support during the school day, for example if they feel that they are being bullied. - Jubilee is a provision for our most vulnerable students who, for a number of reasons, may require additional support or who may be unable to attend some mainstream lessons. - For students in the 6th form the study mentor supports students with academic well-being and will help with anxiety and stress.
 The Head of Year 12 and 13 fulfil a pastoral role and can support students who may be struggling.
 Sixth Form Tutors have half termly 1:1 tutorials where students have an opportunity to discuss any concerns. - The Medical Room keeps medicines in locked cupboard, including insulin, epipens and inhalers.
 Students can come to the Medical Room when necessary to take medicines in accordance with the school medical policy.
 When students are too unwell to stay in school, parents are contacted to arrange collection.